 Frequency table calculator

 A frequency is the number of times a data value occurs.
 For example, if ten students score 90 in statistics, then score 90 has a frequency of 10.
 A frequency is a count of the occurrences of values within a data-set.
 Cumulative frequency is used to determine the number of observations below a particular value in a data set.
 The cumulative frequency is calculated by adding each frequency from a frequency distribution table to the sum of its predecessors.
 The last value will always be equal to the total for all data.
 A relative frequency is a frequency divided by a count of all values.
 Relative frequencies can be written as fractions, percents, or decimals.
 Cumulative relative frequency is the accumulation of the previous relative frequencies.
-The last value will always be equal to 1.How to enter data as a frequency table?
+The last value will always be equal to 1.How do you enter data as a frequency table?

 Simple.
 Write data elements (separated by spaces or commas, etc.), then write f: and further write the frequency of each data item.
-Each element must have a defined frequency that counts numbers before and after symbol f: must be equal.
+Each element must have a defined frequency that counts numbers before and after the symbol f: must be equal.
 For example:1.1 2.5 3.99

 f: 5 10 15